Free Bench

-The widow of a tenant was usually allowed her free bench, so long as she preserved her chastity.
-But if any evidence appeared against her, or she declared an intention of remarrying, she had to forfeit her lands.
+The widow of a tenant was usually permitted to retain her free bench as long as she remained chaste.
+If there was evidence of sexual misconduct or she declared an intention to remarry, her rights to the land were forfeited.

-The rights to free bench varied from manor to manor and were subject to local custom.
-Some did not have the custom at all.
+The rules governing free bench were not uniform and depended on local custom.
+Some manors did not recognize the right at all.